 Smartling uses standard regular expression \b to define word boundaries.
-"Whole word" essentially looks for any sequence of characters that is bounded by a non-word character (such as a whitespace or period, or the beginning/end of a string).
+"Whole word" essentially looks for any sequence of characters that is bounded by a non-word character (such as a whitespace or period, or the beginning/end of a unit).

 Update Project Strings